 Your Name (2016)

 Despite living in different timelines, country girl Mitsuha and city boy Taki swap bodies with each other frequently to hilarious effect.
-As they get to know each other by leaving messages on phones on notebooks, the two teens gradually become close, but a looming destructive meteor strike threatens to destroy their relationship and they must bridge the time gap in order to find each other.
+As they get to know each other by leaving messages on phones, notebooks, and even skin, the two teens gradually become close, but a looming destructive meteor strike threatens to destroy their relationship and they must bridge the time gap in order to find each other.

 Why: The gorgeous animation is complemented by a rich, complex story immersed in Japanese culture, brilliantly illustrating how the thread of fate brings two souls together.